jseeio/jseeio.github.io/README.md

-# JSEE
+# JSEE Apps

-Highly opinionated GUI wrapper for processing tasks, machine learning models and APIs
+JSEE is a highly opinionated GUI wrapper for processing tasks, machine learning models and APIs

 ## Examples